4 Helpful / 3 Not

 Challenging but fun (long tees are long indeed with three 500' holes; 5, 9 and 10).
 Excellent course design.

 Could use a porta-jon at Hole 10 and a few more benches to replace some of the broken ones already there.
 Maintenance has continued to be sub-par in recent years, with frequent trash build-up.
+None of the funds used to recently update the park were used in the disc golf course, but hey, look at the nice fencing around the tennis court.

 3 of 6 people found this review helpful.